Lemick/open-iframe-resizer/website/src/content/docs/reference/api.md

 `selector` : The `string` selector for the iframe(s) or the `HTMLIFrameElement` to be resized.
 If empty, all iframe elements in the document will be selected.

-It returns an array of objects, which can be used to stop tracking an iframe.
+It returns a Promise of an array of objects, which can be used to stop tracking an iframe.

 #### Example 1
 ```js